 - Career Guidance Washington: 11-7 Financial Aid Fundamentals.
 Lesson plan and handouts designed to define and describe financial aid terms and procedures and identify resources to secure scholarships. - Family Newsletter: Scholarships.
 (Word).
 Templates with college readiness and financial aid information for grades 7 through 12.
-Just add your school logo, events and contact information to customize for your school.
+Just add your school logo, events, and contact information to customize for your school.

-- Welcome everyone.

-- Introductions.
-Introduce yourself and other presenters/team members.

-- Provide overview of workshop.

-- Review what we mean when we say "college".

-- Present the PowerPoint.

-- Allow time for questions.

-- Optional Activity: Zombie Apocalypse!
+- Welcome, everyone. - Introductions: Please introduce yourself and other presenters and team members. - Provide an overview of the workshop. - Review what we mean when we say "college". - Present the PowerPoint. - Allow time for questions. - Optional Activity: Zombie Apocalypse!
 A Scholarship Activity.
 A simple mistake could cost you a scholarship.
-It is important to pay attention to every detail.
+It is essential to pay attention to every detail.
 Applicants need to know what is being asked and need to comply with these requirements.
 Common mistakes are preventable.
 Show students how scholarships are often scored.
 Have them read and score the submissions.
-Debrief and help students learn how to avoid common pitfalls.
+Debrief and help students learn how to avoid common pitfalls. - Adjourn

-- Adjourn